marvin-we/steemj-image-upload/README.md

-# SteemJ Image Upload
+<center>

+![SteemJImageUploadIcon](https://steemitimages.com/DQmfWn1z6HwwxfaWhrpY28MYh43wEEyNsV25GnGSGZUDo2U/SteemJImageSteemFriendlyWithUpdatetBanner.png)

+</center>

 This project is a sub-project of [SteemJ](https://github.com/marvin-we/steem-java-api-wrapper) - The Steem API for Java.

 [SteemJ Image Upload](https://github.com/marvin-we/steemj-image-upload) allows to upload images to ([https://steemitimages.com](https://steemitimages.com)) out of your Java application.

 The project has been initialized by <a href="https://steemit.com/@dez1337">dez1337 on steemit.com</a>.

-<center>

-![SteemJImageUploadIcon](https://steemitimages.com/DQmfWn1z6HwwxfaWhrpY28MYh43wEEyNsV25GnGSGZUDo2U/SteemJImageSteemFriendlyWithUpdatetBanner.png)

-</center>

 # Binaries
 SteemJ Image Upload binaries are pushed into the maven central repository and can be integrated with a bunch of build management tools like Maven.